amleab/amleab.github.io/AA_Final Exam.md

 > **Interpretation**: This distributional compression among HBCUs may reflect a systemic cap imposed by resource limitations.
 The broader range seen in non-HBCU institutions—particularly private ones—may point to differentiated institutional strategies or capacities to support Pell recipients.

-## Synthesis and Policy Implications

-Collectively, these findings demonstrate that:

-1. **Institutional control and level are significant predictors of Pell Grant recipient graduation rates**, with private not-for-profit institutions consistently yielding better outcomes.
-2. **HBCU designation is associated with lower graduation rates**, even after controlling for structural characteristics, highlighting persistent inequities.
-3. The intersection of financial aid, institutional characteristics, and racialized institutional identity underscores the **need for targeted, equity-focused policy interventions**.

-These insights contribute to ongoing scholarship in the fields of **higher education policy, educational equity, and socioeconomic mobility**, and should inform both funding decisions and institutional practices aimed at improving graduation outcomes for low-income and historically marginalized student populations.

 ## Linear Regression Analysis of Institutional Factors Affecting Pell Grant Graduation Rates